nocobase/nocobase/README.md

 NocoBase is in early stage of development and is subject to frequent changes, please use caution in production environments.

+## We are hiring

+We are looking for new full-time, remote product design, development, and testing colleagues to join the team.
+If you have a strong interest in NocoBase, please feel free to email us at hello@nocobase.com.

 ## What is NocoBase

 NocoBase is a scalability-first, open-source no-code development platform.
 No programming required, build your own collaboration platform, management system with NocoBase in minutes.